aourednik/historical-basemaps/README.md

 Maps are in WGS 84 projection EPSG:4326.
 For now, a 2km shift in most places.

-All contributions and amendments are absolutely welcome.
-When correcting, please make sure that boundaries in each file remain aligned.
+When correcting individual geojson files, please make sure that boundaries remain aligned over all files.
+The multilayer topological editing tool in QGIS 3 might help you with that.

 When using the data, keep in mind that

 1. historical boundaries are even more disputed than contemporary ones, that
-2. the actual concept of territory and national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648), and that
+2. the actual concept of territory and national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648), that
-3. areas of civilizations actually overlap, especially in ancient history .
+3. areas of civilizations actually overlap, especially in ancient history, and that
+4. overlaying these ancient vector maps on contemporary physical maps can be misleading; rivers, lakes, shorelines _do_ change very much over millenia; think for instance about the evolution of the [Aral sea](https://en.wikipedia.org/wiki/Aral_Sea) since the 1980s.

-Overlapping areas are useally dealt with as topological errors in traditional GIS.
+Finally, note that overlapping areas are useally dealt with as topological errors in traditional GIS.
 Fuzzy borders are difficult to handle.
 Certainly a field to investigate...

 ## Credits